 Our parents and students tell us that Fitzharrys is a very safe and supportive school.
-We achieved a ‘Good’ for Behaviour and Safety in our 2014 Ofsted inspection, which recognises the sure foundation for happiness and success we have at Fitzharrys.
+We were rightly recongised as strongly ‘Good’ for Behaviour and Safety in our Ofsted inspections of 2014 and 2016.
+This shows the sure and sustained foundation for happiness and success we have at Fitzharrys.

-We are very pleased with this, but even happier that parents at Fitzharrys feel the same, as you can see from just some of the comments from our Year 7 and 8 parents’ evenings in May and June 2014:
+It is nice to get this feedback, but most importantly it matches what our students and parents feel about their school, as you can see from just some of the comments from our Year 7 and 8 parents’ evenings in May and June 2017:

 To achieve this high level of safety, security and support, each student has a wide range of champions throughout the school.
 Where possible they will have the same tutor through their first five years at Fitzharrys, a member of staff who really gets to know them and will be parents’ first point of call.
 The tutor team are supported by Heads of Year and our Pastoral Director.